licanhua/selenium-automation/README.md

 Welcome to Selenium Automation Framework!
 ===================
-**Selenium automation framework** is not only a java automation framework, but also the best practice of using Selenium.
+**Selenium Automation Framework** Selenium Automation Framework(also call SAF) is not only a test automation framework, but also the best practice of using Selenium for automation testing.
+It provides nature way describe your web pages, and provides a lot of handy features to release you from the framework development.
+You can apply a lot of best practices of Selenium testing in one minute.
-I used selenium for years.
-A lot of reason to love him, but a lot of reason to hate him.
-This integrates a lots of selenium good practice to framework and provide you with reusable component.
-I listed a lot of **A new way** here.
-If you are impressed by any of them, please just down it and try it.
-Buy me a beer if you love it.

 This framework provides:

- - A new way to describe and organize you pages.
+ 1. A nature way to describe a page and its content.
- - A new way you don't need to validate elements' presence when creating a page.
+ 2. Automatically validate the presence of elements when creating a page.
- - A new way to run test against different browser like IE, Chrome, Firefox and even Selenium Grid
+ 3. Same testcase can be run against different browser like IE, Chrome, Firefox and even Selenium Grid without modification
- - A new way to use Select, Checkbox and RadioButton.
+ 4. Support Ajax element wait internally
+ 5. @RelativeElement helps you locate relative elements without code
- - A new way to handle navigation.
+ 6. Easy way to describe tables.
-  ...
+ 7. New test data and configuration management
+ 8. Select, CheckBox are WebElements.
+ 9. Make use of @Rule annotation.
+ 10. Best practice of page navigation.
+ 11. Simple clickSubmit
+ 12. Snapshot
+ 13. Don't call findElement(s) directly any more
+ 14. Avoid fluent wait and sleep to wait for WebElement
+ 15. No PageFactory any more.
+ 16. New test data from HOCON, JSON and propertie files

-A new way to describe and organize your pages.
+A nature way to describe a page and its content.
 -------------
-Do you follow PageObjects pattern? if yes, you already have a good start.
-Can you help to describe home www.expedia.com?
-If we describe it in nature language, it should like this:
+Do you follow PageObjects pattern to design your test case? if yes, you already have a good start.
+PageFactory helps you inject all WebElement objects for you.
+That's very cool, but it's hard to describe a complex homepage.
+If we describe a homepage in nature language, it should like this:

-    A HomePage includes a header, a navigation page, a search component, Deals, and footer.
+    A HomePage includes a header, a navigation page, a lot of components and footer.
     - header provides account management, language ...
     - navigation page includes flight, hotel, car ...
-    - search includes pickup location, dropoff location ...
-    - deals includes ...

-In the old way, because java doesn't support multiple inheritance, we may describe it like this:

-    class HeaderPage {
-	    @Findby(id="account")
-	    WebElement accountManagement;
-	}

-	class NavigationPage extends HeaderPage {
-		@FindBy(id="flight")
-		WebElement flight;
-	}
-	class HomePage extends NavigationPage {
-	}

-As a workaround, we may describe it like this:

-    class HeaderPage{}
-    class NavigationPage{}
-    class HomePage{}
-But in order to verify if all WebElement is present in homepage, we need to verify all Page separately:

-    HeaderPage header = new HeadPage();
-    NavigationPage nav = new NavigationPage();
-    HomePage homePage = new HomePage();
-    verify(header);
-    verify(nav);
-    verify(homePage);

-And from HomePage itself, it's hard to know which Pages are subPages in HomePage.

 This framework provides a nature way to organize and describe your Pages.

-**New Code Sample**
+This framework hide you from PageObjects and PageFactory.
+You can describe a object with a WebElement, but you can also group a lot of WebElement into a Container.
+A Page can includes any number of Containers, and a container can includes other contains of any WebElements.
+This framework helps you create the cascading of Page Objects in a Page no matter its inside is WebElement or a Container or Page.
+So the framework enables you to describe the homepage like this:

+    HomePage
+		    - Header
+			    - account management
+			    - language
+		    - Navigation
+			    - car
+			    - flight
+Here we express the relations in code:

     class Header extends Container{
 	    @Findby(id="account")